|

 Anyone

-can petition the CASC with an idea, and if the proposed subject
+can petition the CASC with an idea, and if the proposed

-to the postmaster general.
+and possibly recommended to the postmaster general.

 The

-rules, in addition to telling when and how something can be commemorated,
+rules, in addition to telling when and how something

 A

-stamp might be issued, for instance, to celebrate food in general,
+stamp might be issued, for instance, to celebrate food

-or hotdog, from ever gracing U.S. postage.
+product, like burger or hotdog, from ever gracing U.S.

 Likewise,

-the government will not issue a stamp to honor one particular hospital,
+the government will not issue a stamp to honor one particular

-but health care in the abstract could be saluted.
+hospital, but health care in the abstract could be saluted.

 |